rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/02-lecture-02-introduction-to-research.md

     *   Research is defined as a careful consider of study regrading a particular concern or a problem using scientific method,

 *   Organized, systematic, data based critical inquiry or investigation into a specific problem, undertaken with objective of finding answers or solution to it.

+## What is Research?

+To be honest, you know what is research, you do it every simple day, In the simplest word, Research is gathering the information you need to answer to a questions and thereby help you to solve a problem.

+## Ways of Searching for Answers

+There are multiple ways you can do search but in the lecture notes, I will be going through only two method.

+1. Arbitrary, crude or rudimentary methods.

+    *   This process is very simple and this involves imagination, opinion and blind belief or impression.
+This method involves of gather any information from any means, it can be weak or from one person to another person as well.

+    *   It's the rumour system, people talk and they talk all the gathered information lead to opinions and some kind of research method.

+    *   You defined you own ways to do research

+2. Scientific, logical, systematic method.

+    *   This process involves systematic rational approach to seeking facts.
+This method is purely based on the find facts and objective.

+    *   Information gathered from facts, number and anything that lead to have some kind of evidence to back the facts that you are presenting.

+    *   You follow a path that was provided with facts and evidence that proof your finding.